MatthieuGirard/2015-team-onebeat/README.md

 how :

-with differents machines states :
+1. with differents machines states :

 state of the application (AUTHENTIFICATION, WIFI, ...)

-with differents controler :
+2. with a controler for an activity :

-observe activity event (click) observe machine state (wifi_on => wifi_off) and choose what operation execute on the view. the controler decide what's is the request to make with the current state and apply downloaded data to the view.
+observe activity event (click) observe machine state (wifi_on => wifi_off) and choose what operation execute on the view when event/state changing. the controler decide what's is the request to make with the current state and apply downloaded data to the view.